NetSPI/PowerHuntShares/README.md

 * Create bloodhound import file / edge (highrisk share)
 * Research to identify additional high risk share names based on common technology
 * Add better support for IPv6
 * Dynamic identification of spikes in high risk share creation/common groupings, need to better summarize supporting detail beyond just the timeline.
 For each of the data insights, add average number of shares created for insight grouping by year/month (for folder hash / name etc), and the increase the month/year it spikes. (attempt to provide some historical context); maybe even list the most common non default directories being used by each of those.
-Potentially adding "first seen date" as well.
+Potentially adding "first seen date" as well. (in alpha)
+* Dynamic identification of share creation, modification, and access cadence across a share population that share a name and have a high similarity level.
 * add showing share permissions (along with the already displayed NTFS permissions) and resultant access (most restrictive wins)
 * Use LLM to categorize share name groups based on share name, affected file lists, share owners, and users with acls to the affected shares.